Legatia/OuroC/demo-dapp/README.md

 A Next.js demonstration application showcasing the OuroC subscription payment protocol on Solana with ICP integration.

+This document will take you through the steps of running the demo of an front-end application using OuroC for managing it's subscriptions.

+If you have your front-end application where you would like to add OuroC, refer to the [User_Manual](../USER_MANUAL.md)

 ## Features

-- 🔐 Wallet connection (Phantom, Solflare)
+- 🔐 Wallet connection
 - 💳 Subscription creation and management
 - 📊 Merchant dashboard with analytics
 - 🤖 AI-to-AI (A2A) payment demonstration